Craig David: 2014–2020: Following My Intuition and The Time Is Now

-2021–present: Walk the Line and 22
+2021–2023: album 22 and book What's Your Vibe?

 After appearing on KSI's BMG-released album All Over the Place, David went independent as a solo artist in order to release his new album.

 In May 2021, he appeared on "Summertime", a single from People Just Do Nothing stars Kurupt FM, which appeared on their album The Greatest Hits (Part 1).
-In October, he scored a Top 40 single with MNEK called "Who You Are", which was produced by Digital Farm Animals and released by Moor in association with BMG.
+In October, he scored a top 40 single with MNEK titled "Who You Are", which was produced by Digital Farm Animals and released by Moor in association with BMG.

 David ended the year as one of the judges on new talent show Walk the Line.
 Debuting on ITV on 12 December 2021, David joined Gary Barlow, Dawn French and Alesha Dixon on the judging panel.

-In August 2022 he performed "7 Days", "Live in the Moment" and "Fill Me In" alongside Coldplay at Wembley Stadium.
+In June 2022, David performed at the Platinum Party at the Palace.
+In August 2022, he performed "7 Days", "Live in the Moment" and "Fill Me In" alongside Coldplay at Wembley Stadium.

-On September 30, 2022, David released his eighth studio album, 22, via his own TS5 label and Moor Records under exclusive license to BMG.
+On 30 September 2022, David released his eighth studio album, 22 via his own TS5 label and Moor Records under exclusive license to BMG.
 The album was preceded by and features singles "Who You Are" (featuring MNEK), "My Heart's Been Waiting for You" (featuring Duvall), "G Love" (featuring Nippa) and "DNA" (featuring Galantis).
 "Who You Are (Part 2)", "Who You Are" (Stripped) and "DNA (Part 2)" were also released as additional promotional singles.

+On 6 October 2022, David released his first book titled What's Your Vibe?; upon announcing the book he stated: "For the past 2 years, I've been working on this book which isn't your typical memoir or self-help manual, but more of a place to share some of the lessons I've learnt over the years that have helped me navigate day to day life".

-On 14 November 2022, music festival Camp Bestival announced their 2023 lineup, which included David, alongside Primal Scream, Melanie C, Grace Jones, The Kooks, the Human League and others.
+On 14 November 2022, music festival Camp Bestival announced their 2023 lineup, which included David, alongside Primal Scream, Melanie C, Grace Jones, the Kooks, the Human League and others.

+On 23 February 2023, a 20th anniversary edition of his second album Slicker Than Your Average was released.

+2024-present: Commitment

+In September 2024 David released the single "In Your Hands", based on the children's song "He's Got the Whole World in His Hands".
+On 17 January 2025, he released the single "SOS", which debuted and peaked at number 88 on the UK Singles Downloads Chart.
+On 26 February 2025, David released the single "Commitment", featuring Nigerian singer/songwriter Tiwa Savage.